nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221009172522/README.md

 - info and download at https://obsidian.md/
 - links made from inside obsidian do not work on github. - why?
   - i bet it has to do with markdown formats and that rwxrob knows the answer
+- iframes can render a youtube video in obisidian - WTF?

 ```
 ```